bandpeylabs/atlassian-dc-on-aws/README.md

 - **Health Check Endpoint**: Use a stable, lightweight URL for health monitoring

 **We implement these recommendations through ALB target group configuration and Kubernetes service definitions.**

+### HTTPS Configuration

+**We strongly believe in security-first deployment practices**, which is why our solution accelerator includes comprehensive HTTPS setup as a core component rather than an optional add-on.

+#### Certificate Management

+**We recommend using AWS Certificate Manager (ACM)** because it provides:

+- **Automated Certificate Renewal**: Eliminates manual certificate management overhead
+- **Cost Efficiency**: No additional charges for ACM certificates
+- **Seamless Integration**: Direct integration with ALB for automatic SSL termination
+- **Compliance**: Meets enterprise security requirements out of the box

+#### Regional Considerations

+**We specifically design our solution to work across all AWS regions** that support the required services:

+- **Amazon EFS**: Available in most AWS regions for shared storage requirements
+- **Amazon EKS**: Ensures Kubernetes cluster availability
+- **Amazon Aurora**: Provides database high availability across multiple AZs

+**Our Terraform modules automatically validate region compatibility** and provide clear error messages if any required services are unavailable in your chosen region.